SamHawq/400-Final-Project/README.md

 16. press save
 17. Go to Manage Jenkins again
 18. Go to plugins
-19. make sure to add and install Docker API Plugin, Docker Commons Plugin, Docker Pipeline, Docker pluging
+19. Make sure to add and install Docker API Plugin, Docker Commons Plugin, Docker Pipeline, Docker plugin

-any more plugins???

 ## Error checking
 1. if you see cannot find gradlew, go back to your tools and make sure you apply and save